 The KenCrest Alternative Careers Education Supports (ACES) program provides school districts with third-party supports services designed specifically for individuals in the 18 to 21 “bridge” years to assist them in developing and refining the soft skills they need for successful employment outcomes.

 KenCrest specializes in providing services for students who have exhausted their academic requirements and are ready to graduate but have very little community experience.

-The ACES program has been developed to work with the school district in these cases and specifically works with students on the Autism spectrum who needs support to access opportunities in the community while, at the same time, developing and refining their skills for those opportunities.
+The ACES program has been developed to work with the school district in these cases and specifically works with students on the autism spectrum who need support to access opportunities in the community while at the same time developing and refining their skills for those opportunities.

-Students spend a portion of their day in a class like setting with the remainder of the time in various service learning positions in the community.
+Students spend a portion of their day in a class-like setting and the remainder of their time in various service learning positions in the community.